Bernard Barillot: Biography

+Barillot was born on 4 October 1949 in Carcassonne.
 After high school in Carcassonne, he entered the Toulouse School of Fine arts in September 1967.

 He studied under Claude Chaigneau and Jacques Fauché.
-He also attended Michel Goedgebuer 's lithography and silk screen printing art studio.
+He also attended Michel Goedgebuer's lithography and silk screen printing art studio.

-He finished his studies in 1974 and was awarded the “Grand prix of the town of Toulouse”.
+He finished his studies in 1974 and was awarded the "Grand prix of the town of Toulouse".